seanpm2001/steampipe/README.md

 ## select * from cloud;

 See our [documentation](https://steampipe.io/docs) for examples of how to use Steampipe with the [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws) to query AWS.

+## Steampipe API plugins

+The Steampipe community has grown a suite of [plugins](https://hub.powerpipe.io/plugins?utm_id=gspreadme&utm_source=github&utm_medium=repo&utm_campaign=github&utm_content=readme) that map APIs to database tables.
+They work with all Steampipe engines.

 ## Developing